HIV/AIDS – Resource Summary for Connecticut Residents

 CONNECTICUT STATE AGENCIES OFFERING SERVICES FOR PEOPLE WITH AIDS:

 CONNECTICUT DEPARTMENT OF SOCIAL SERVICES Administers cash and medical benefits programs including CADAP, cash assistance programs, Medicaid, Medical Spend Down, SNAP (Food Stamps).
-Apply at DSS regional offices and suboffices.
+Apply at DSS regional offices.

 AIDS/HIV RELATED SERVICES AND PROGRAMS IN CONNECTICUT